The Linear Span of Uniform Matrix Product States: Introduction

+Note that since taking the Zariski closure of any set does not change its linear span, the space $\langle\uMPS(m,n,d)\rangle$ is the linear span of all tensors that admit a $\uMPS$ representation with bond dimension $m$.

 The variety $\uMPS(m,n,d)$ does not only arise from tensor networks, it is also a very natural geometric construction in its own right.
-Indeed, as we will soon see, $\uMPS(m,n,d)$ is the closed image of the polynomial map that takes as input an $n$-tuple of $m \times m$-matrices, and outputs the traces of all $d$-fold products of the given matrices.
+Indeed, as we will soon see, $\uMPS(m,n,d)$ is the closed image of the polynomial map that takes as input an $n$-tuple of $m \times m$ matrices, and outputs the traces of all $d$-fold products of the given matrices.
 In this way, it is a natural generalization of the classical Veronese variety.
-Our main Problem \ref{problem: linSpanUMPS} is therefore equivalent to the following: \begin{problem} Let $A_0,\ldots,A_{n-1}$ be $m \times m$ matrices with generic entries.
-Which linear relations hold between the polynomials
+Our main Problem \ref{problem: linSpanUMPS} is therefore equivalent to the following: \begin{problem} Let $A_0,\dots,A_{n-1}$ be $m \times m$ matrices with generic\footnote{More formally: the entries of the $A_i$ are the $nm^2$ variables of a multivariate polynomial ring over $\CC$.
+See also Definition~\ref{def:TraceAlgebra}.} entries.
+Which linear relations hold among the polynomials

-where $(i_1,\ldots,i_d) \in [n]^d$? \end{problem} The ring generated by all polynomials $\Tr(A_{i_1}\cdots A_{i_d})$, where the generic matrices are fixed but we allow $d$ to vary, is known as the \emph{trace algebra}.
+where $(i_1,\dots,i_d) \in [n]^d$? \end{problem} The ring generated by all polynomials $\Tr(A_{i_1}\cdots A_{i_d})$, where the generic matrices are fixed but we allow $d$ to vary, is known as the \emph{trace algebra}.
 In his classical work \cite{procesi1976invariant}, Procesi described how to obtain all relations between the generators of this ring in principle.
 Note however, that the question we are asking is slightly different: we are only interested in relations between traces of matrix products of a \emph{fixed length} $d$.